BlockchainLabsNZ/rootcore-crowdsale/README.md

 3. Beneficiary address is also set on the constructor args.
 It should be a multi Sig wallet contract address.
 4. A manager account is also set at the `Managed.sol` constructor as msg.sender, the manager can add addresses to white list by calling the `addToWhitelist` function, and pause/unPause the sale as a safety measure.
 5. Contributors are provided with tokens immediately when executing the presale and the sale.
-6. when sale ends, the token owner should be set to the Rootcore main multisig wallet.
+6. when sale ends, the token owner should be set to the Bancor changer smart contract that will be deployed.
 7. The Ether collected during the sale is transferred to the foundation multisig wallet. (beneficiary)
 8. After finalizing the sale (bounty rewards etc.) the token should be set as transferable by the token owner.